m-jonn/aws-catalog-update-product-action/README.md

   with:
     ...

-- name: Update Provisioned Products
+- name: Update Provisioned Product on AWS Service Catalog
-  uses: m-jonn/aws-servicecatalog-update-provisioned-product-action@v0.1.1
+  uses: m-jonn/aws-catalog-update-product-action@v0.1.1
   with:
     provisioned-product-region: "eu-central-1" # AWS Region code of the Provisioned Product in AWS Service Catalog
     provisioned-product-id: "pp-jgpsampleaq2lu" # The Id of the Provisioned Product in AWS Service Catalog